waynetee/tp/docs/UserGuide.md

 ![stat example](images/StatUi.png)

 * Entering another `stat` command while the existing one is open replaces the view in the pop-up window.
 * If only buyers or only properties are visible, `stat` automatically presents the only buyers/only properties view.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-TODO: insert warning for MacOS users
+If you are using macOS, you may have some issues with this command, due to incompatibilities with the underlying library.
+We recommend that you make use of other commands like `sort` or `match` for data analysis.
+Fixing these platform incompabilities is one of our main priorities for future development, and we are confident that `stat` will serve you well in the near future.
 </div>

 ### Locating properties/buyers by name, tags, price: `find`